 I have used a number of biofeedback, relaxation, and peak performance tools over the years, and of those tools, there are a few which are excellent anger management (actually life enhancement) tools.

 The AA step which meant the most to me in my early days of recovery was the 11th step, about daily prayer and meditation.
+(Still does, almost 37 years later, through the Grace of God, and the Fellowship of AA.)

 I enjoyed the feeling I had (yes, a sensation addict) when I did prayer and meditation and eventually I improved at listening for the higher power's will for me today.